httpwg/wg-materials/interim-22-02/minutes.md

 #### 15 min - [Alternative Services](https://httpwg.org/http-extensions/draft-ietf-httpbis-rfc7838bis.html) - _Martin Thomson_ ([slides](https://httpwg.org/wg-materials/interim-22-02/alt-svc.pdf))

+- A different design is likely needed to deal with the DNS TTL and Alt-Svc max-age interaction.
+Interest from some folks in exploring that avenue.
+- David will file an issue to explore QUIC VN, Alt-Svc, and SVCB interactions.
+- Are we working on Alt-Svcbis or a new form of Alt-Svc?
+(With a new header name?)

 #### 15 min - [Client Cert Header Field](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-client-cert-field) ([slides](https://httpwg.org/wg-materials/interim-22-02/client-cert.pdf)) - _Brian Campbell_

+- Presenting the client certificate chain (separately from end-entity certificate) using structured fields may be difficult; Martin to open an issue to resolve.
+- Using one header may be helpful in cases where one header is stripped but the other is not.
+- Punting on certificate chain ordering requirements to TLS is likely best; taking discussion to an issue.

 #### 15 min - [QUERY Method](https://httpwg.org/http-extensions/draft-ietf-httpbis-safe-method-w-body.html) ([slides](https://httpwg.org/wg-materials/interim-22-02/query.pdf)) - _Julian Reschke_

+- Issue #1917 - Conditional Query.
+Notetaker had to step away.
+Lucas took over and missed much of the discussion before this point and during the discussion of this issue.
+Sorry.
+    - What does selected representation mean for QUERY?
+    - MT: Mismatch with how we think about content-negotiation in other places?
+Here its more nuanced.
+That's ok.
+    - mnot: agree with MT.
+We have to consider and document all of these.
+USers are going to come along and say "It's liek GET except query params go in body".
+Document it all or it will be a mess.
+    - julian: agree.
+QUERY specifies things that do ot apply to POST.
+If the outcome is we can define things clearly and retrofit them to HTTP, that is a  good outcome.
+QUERY should not be special, it's just another method.
+    - mnot: lets decide if a QUERY relates to a selected-represenation.
+That'll help.

+TODO(caw): revisit this section based on recording

 #### 15 min - [Binary Representation of HTTP Messages](https://httpwg.org/http-extensions/draft-ietf-httpbis-binary-message.html) ([Slides](https://httpwg.org/http-extensions/draft-ietf-httpbis-binary-message.html)) - _Martin Thomson_

+- Couple of implementations exist; padding resolved server-side challenges.
+- Will proceed with WGLC but with an extended deadline to allow for more feedback.

 ### Proposals

 #### 10 min - [Geohash Client Hint](https://datatracker.ietf.org/doc/draft-pauly-httpbis-geohash-hint/) ([Slides](https://httpwg.org/wg-materials/interim-22-02/geohash.pdf)) - _Tommy Pauly_

+- Threat model needs explanation and elaboration in the draft; hints can be spoofed.
+(This point is noted in the draft.)
+Privacy Pass might be better suited for security or access-control decisions.
+- Use of ClientHints (continuously sampled value) may not be good for privacy.
+Using less bits for the geohash is a "crude" masking technique.
+Geolocation privacy has been considered in the past.
+- Presentation of ClientHint could be gated by permissions.
+That could contribute to the client fingerprint surface.
+Worth discussing the tradeoff.

 #### 10 min - [Retrofit Structured Fields](https://mnot.github.io/I-D/draft-nottingham-http-structure-retrofit.html) - _Mark Nottingham_

+- Some support for the draft.
+Setting foundation for future work.

+### Other

+- Almost 50k messages on the list!
+There may be a prize for the person who tips the scale.
+- No WG meeting at 113.
+Possible informal meeting in person.